PatrykKuniczak/YT_Notifier/react-app/instructions/DIRS_STRUCTURE.md

     - atomic - For the smallest part
     - micro - For group of atomic components
-    - makro - For group of micro components (Group of macro components should be saved in 'layouts' directory) Makro should have subdirectories for group components with they logic e.g. 'searchBar': search-bar.tsx, useSearchBar.ts
+    - makro - For group of micro components (Group of macro components should be saved in 'layouts' directory) Makro should have subdirectories for grouping components with they logic e.g. 'searchBar': search-bar.tsx, useSearchBar.ts